-All three lectures took place at 3:30 p.m. in Lecture Theatre 1 of the Humanities Centre, University of Alberta.
+Both lectures will take place at 3:30 p.m. in Lecture Theatre 1 of the Humanities Centre, University of Alberta.

-A reception in the Department of English and Film Studies, Humanities Centre Third Floor, followed the lecture on Friday.
-Everyone was welcomed to these talks, which were aimed at the general public.
+A reception in the Department of English and Film Studies, Humanities Centre Third Floor, followed the lecture on Wednesday.
+Everyone is welcome to these talks, which are aimed at the general public.